Kinvey/dotnet-sdk/README.md

 [Kinvey](http://www.kinvey.com) (pronounced Kin-vey, like convey) makes it ridiculously easy for developers to setup, use and operate a cloud backend for their mobile apps.
 You don't have to worry about connecting to various cloud services, setting up servers for your backend, or maintaining and scaling them.

 The Kinvey .NET SDK repo represents the package that can be used to develop .NET and Xamarin applications on the Kinvey platform.
-The Kinvey SDK is developed as a .NET Standard library for various supported .NET runtimes, including Xamarin with platform-specific features for iOS and Android.
+The Kinvey SDK is developed as a .NET Standard library for various supported .NET runtimes, including Xamarin, with platform-specific features for iOS and Android.

 The following is a high-level overview of the most important projects in the solution: